Tesla's net income more than doubled last quarter thanks to a big one-time tax benefit, but it warned of "notably lower" sales growth this year.

 Until the new car ramps up, Tesla is likely to stay in a slower-growth mode, he said, estimating that the new vehicle will cost below $30,000 when it reaches Tesla stores.

-Musk was asked if shareholders should be concerned about his comments on X, formerly Twitter, that he is "uncomfortable" with growing Tesla into an and robotics leader without owning 25% of company shares.
+Musk was asked if shareholders should be concerned about his comments on X, formerly Twitter, that he is "uncomfortable" with growing Tesla into an artificial intelligence and robotics leader without owning 25% of company shares.

 © 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.